 That first layer is outcomes.
 And then the second layer is, this is how we do it, right, this gives you a sense of what happened, this is a sample lesson that you will, you’ll see, here’s a sample video, right?
 And then being able to, you might have like, 10 different examples of all of those, and then being able to curate it down into, like, different collections, right?
 Like, if you’re a finance person looking to work at a big tech company, this is your Mural of what it’s like for you to experience Product Gym.
 If you’re a startup like kind of like an athlete, or like all over the place of the startup, this is your path, to really focusing on product.
 You mix outcome and methods in that Mural and you really give the person like you said, a clear trust within the trust of what the process is going to be like for them, typically.

-Product Gym: Yeah, I mean, I think that’s the way that I see it for my students, but I think a lot of our instructors and speakers that come in here to, to Product Gym, from both sides of the coast, this would be something that I think that they could use to go and showcase exactly what their expertise in this field is.
+Product Gym: Yeah, I mean, I think that’s the way that I see it for my members, but I think a lot of our instructors and speakers that come in here to, to Product Gym, from both sides of the coast, this would be something that I think that they could use to go and showcase exactly what their expertise in this field is.
 Because I’m starting to see more and more Product Managers, as they’re getting more senior in their career, they’re having the challenge of deciding what it is that they’re going to do next.
 And the job isn’t what they want to do.
 They don’t have an idea that they can get strongly enough, but they’re holding on to all this knowledge.
 They want to go to they want to go out there do consulting, because the hot thing is like setting your own hours, right and being able to work remotely.
 And being able to tackle very specific challenges that they know better than anybody else.
 So this will be just be a very interesting product for the speakers as well.

 Ajay: Yeah, no, that’s a great, sorry, I kind of misinterpreted the question.
 But, yeah, I think a much cleaner fit is those who are practicing Product Management or are looking to practice Product Management.
 And so we know who our best users are, you know, product leaders at very large tech companies, like very reputable people at very reputable companies, but they’re looking to level up into what they want to do next, right.
 And so often, that is like, I want to not only do this full time job, but I want to experiment with, like having a portfolio of consulting or advisory clients, right.
 And so how do I do that, it’s one thing to be able to say, I’m XYZ title XYZ company.
 But if I can share with you some of the assets that I’ve created now, they could be public, it could be a blog post that I wrote, you know, about my learning from being a Product Manager at Amazon for the last three years, it could be, you know, that’s one example.